0sAND1s/HCDisk/README.txt

 7. What features are planned?

 1. What is it?

-	HCDisk is a tool able to transfer files to and from several file systems Specific to the Sinclair Spectrum computer and clones.
+	HCDisk is a tool able to transfer files to and from several file systems and interfaces specific to the Sinclair Spectrum computer and clones.

 2. What can it do?